Investing in Agriculture

 Investing in Industry

-Industrial mortgage loans issued by life insurers total $800 million – that’s financing in Joplin, St. Joseph, Kansas City and St. Louis --– financing that promotes manufacturing and jobs in the Show-Me state.
+Industrial mortgage loans issued by life insurers in recent years total $1 billion.
+That’s financing in Joplin, St. Joseph, Kansas City and St. Louis --– financing that promotes manufacturing and jobs in the “Show-Me” state.